Rochester ENergy Efficiency and Weatherization

 How RENEW Works

-RENEW collaborates with community partners to accomplish this collective impact work.
-These partners include: Action for a Better Community, City of Rochester, Coalition to Prevent Lead Poisoning, Common Ground Health, Ibero-American Development Corp., Monroe County Department of Public Health, Monroe County Office on Aging, Neighborworks Community Partners, PathStone Corp., Rochester Housing Authority, Rochester People’s Climate Coalition, Town of Irondequoit, and University of Rochester.
+RENEW collaborates with multiple community partners to accomplish this collective impact work.
+Partners include Action for a Better Community, AMPED, City of Rochester, Climate Solutions Accelerator, Coalition to Prevent Lead Poisoning, Common Ground Health, Greater Rochester Housing Partnership, Ibero-American Development Corp., Monroe County Department of Public Health, Monroe County Office on Aging, PathStone Corp., Rochester Institute of Technology, Sheen Housing, Town of Greece GRIP, Town of Irondequoit IHIP, and University of Rochester.

 Am I Eligible?